 - the NHS will never ask you for your bank account or card details

 - the NHS will never ask you for your PIN or banking password

 - the NHS will never arrive unannounced to your home to administer the vaccine

 - the NHS will never ask you to prove your identity by sending copies of personal documents such as your passport, driving licence, bills or pay slips

-- if you are suspicious about an email you have received, forward it to email@example.com
+If you receive a call you believe to be fraudulent, hang up.
+If you are suspicious about an email you have received, forward it to email@example.com

-- suspicious text messages should be forwarded to the number 7726, which is free of charge
+Suspicious text messages should be forwarded to the number 7726, which is free of charge

-- if you believe you are the victim of a fraud, please report this to Action Fraud as soon as possible by calling 0300 123 2040 or visiting www.actionfraud.police.uk
+If you believe you are the victim of a fraud, please report this to Action Fraud as soon as possible by calling 0300 123 2040 or visiting www.actionfraud.police.uk

 A leaflet has been created to help you identify scams and protect yourself against them.

 The following links provide further information from the NHS website.